Part III - Improving Your Workflow

 vm$

-will not remove directory--we'll need to use the r
+By default, rm will not remove directory--we'll need to use the r option

 to remove recursively.
 This extra option may seem inconvenient, but it